 INACTIVE LIST AND INJURY REPORT…

-Video clips of post-game media sessions with Head Coach Ben McAdoo and the following players are available at Giants.com:
+Transcripts and video clips of post-game media sessions with Head Coach Ben McAdoo and the following players are available in The Corner Forum and at Giants.com:

 - Head Coach Ben McAdoo (Video)